GMOD/Apollo/docs/Apollo2Build.md

 #### Running the code for the making client plugin changes

-After starting the server run `./apollo watchman` which should automatically copy any changes files from the [client directory](../client) to the running instance.
+After starting the server run `./apollo watchman` which should automatically copy any files that have been modified from the [client directory](../client) to the running instance.

-If for some reason this is not working make sure that your network development tab has disabled caching.
+If for some reason this is not working then make sure that your network development tab, in your browser console, has disabled caching.
 You can also run the command `gradle copy-resources-dev` manually each time instead if the files don't seem to be getting copied.

 #### Running the code for GWT changes